 - In a large casserole dish mix together the sweet potatoes, onions, chorizo, and parsley.

-- Add the olive oil, paprika, and chipotle.
+- Add the olive oil, paprika, chipotle, salt, and pepper.
 Toss to combine.

 - Bake the casserole in the oven for 50-60 minutes, or until the top is browned and the potatoes are tender.